ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Database:**
 ***
    -The Derby database will be used to store the local transaction information along with Master and configuration data.
-   -The data stored into the database would be encrypted using a particular key [SHA256 - Symmetric key].
+   -The data stored into the database would be encrypted using a particular boot key password.
    -The key would be maintained in TPM and same will be used during communication with database from application.

 **Update:**
 ***